 So the Mob Boss is the uber-canted version of the Mob.
 There is a canted system in the high back as well as a canted system in the base plate.
 The biggest thing about both Mob’s is that they are both a lot more responsive than Rome says they are so we see this as a great all mountain board.

-The Mob Base plate is canted like the the 390 Boss and Rome Targa.
+The Mob Base plate is canted like the 390 Boss and Rome Targa.
 The base has an advantage over the 390 because you don’t have to remove both the heel padding and toe padding sections to take the disc off the board Instead you just have to pull out the toe pad.
 It also comes in three sizes instead of 2 so you don’t have to fuck around with adjusting the 2 part metal of the 390 which sucks because it’s very difficult.
-The Mob also has less parts so in theory it’s less likely to break than the 390 and Targa.
+The Mob also has fewer parts so, in theory, it’s less likely to break than the 390 and Targa.
 The slightly asymmetrical ankle strap is almost the same as the 390 and we like this strap.
-The Mob is a pretty responsive well rounded all Moutnain binding.
+The Mob is a pretty responsive well rounded all Mountain binding.

-Adjustability: Very easy to adjust for your riding style and boot.
+Adjustability: Very easy to adjust to your riding style and boot.
 This is a refreshing change from the 390 and Targa’s.
 They are a pain to get adjusted but the Mob is almost like most normal bindings.
 We know it’s a little more expensive but we’d like to see the Boss Base Plate design on the 390 series and the Targas.
-It would cost more but make for a much better user experience when it comes to adjust-ability.
+It would cost more but make for much better user experience when it comes to adjustability.

 Comfort: Once properly adjusted the comfort factor is top notch.
 The ankle strap is supportive and pressure point free just like the Rome 390 Boss.
 The 2013 toe strap is a little bigger and more supportive than the toe strap from the Rome Mob of 2012.